-The school seeks to work closely with parents and guardians in promoting a culture of esafety.
-The school will always contact parents if it has any concerns about pupils' behaviour in this area and likewise it hopes that parents will feel able to share any concerns with the school.
-The school recognises that not all parents and guardians may feel equipped to protect their child when they use electronic equipment at home.
-The school therefore arranges discussion evenings for parents when an outside specialist advises about e-safety and the practical steps that parents can take to minimise the potential dangers to their child without curbing their natural enthusiasm and curiosity.
+The School seeks to work closely with parents and guardians in promoting a culture of e- safety.
+The School will always contact parents if it has any concerns about pupils' behaviour in this area and likewise it hopes that parents will feel able to share any concerns with the school.
+The School recognises that not all parents and guardians may feel equipped to protect their child when they use electronic equipment at home.